outmoded/hapijs.com/lib/tutorials/plugins.md

 });
 ```

 Multiple labels can be selected at the same time by passing an array of strings, this works as a logical OR statement.
-To accomplish a logical AND, you can chain calls to `plugin.select()` like so:
+To accomplish a logical AND, you can chain calls to `server.select()` like so:

 ```javascript
 // all servers with a label of backend OR api